 3.2 Benefit Changes

 Please note that it is the employee's responsibility to notify Human Resources within 30 days of a change in family status.
 Failure to promptly notify Human Resources of a family status change that could affect benefits can have serious consequences.
-For example, not notifying Human Resources of a new dependent will mean that the new family member will not be added until next open enrollment period.
+For example, not notifying Human Resources of a new dependent will mean that the new family member cannot be added until next open enrollment period.
 IRS regulations do not allow a change in an employee's pre-tax health or dental premium later than 30 days after a change in family status, even if the family status event means that an employee or dependent is no longer eligible for coverage under the terms of the medical or dental plan.
-This means that an employee could be required to pay premiums for coverage that s/he or a dependent does not have until next open enrollment period.
-Furthermore, under COBRA regulations, late notification to Human Resources could result in an otherwise eligible former plan participant not being offered COBRA continuation coverage in the health, dental or health flexible spending account.
+This means that an employee could be required to pay premiums until the next open enrollment period for coverage that s/he or a dependent does not have.
+Furthermore, under COBRA regulations, late notification to Human Resources could result in an otherwise eligible former plan participant not being offered COBRA continuation coverage in the health, dental, or vision plans or health flexible spending account.

 Employees are financially responsible for any claims paid by insurance based on false information.
-Willful failure to notify Human Resources of a change may result in disciplinary action up to and including termination.
+Willful failure to notify Human Resources of a change in status affecting eligibility may result in disciplinary action up to and including termination of employment.

-Employees are able to make an election change in the voluntary retirement plan at the beginning of any pay period.
+Employees are able to make an election change (to start, stop, or modify contributions) in the Voluntary Retirement Plan at the beginning of any pay period.